Brilliant Basics with Ingrid Klimke: Two Stallions

 Ingrid, like her late father, Dr Reiner Klimke, has the gift of being able to explain the basics simply, and then even more importantly demonstrate those qualities with her relaxed well trained horses.
 Here Ingrid is watching her Bereiter warm up the five-year-old stallion, Dresden Man.
 He’s just out of the stable and has walked around the arena while Ingrid was riding Damon’s Divene for us.

 “I think it really shows he stretches from the wither, really down, and makes his neck really long, and the nose forward, that is important.
 Some horses crawl behind the vertical, holding their nose very tight to their chest, then you feel that the back is still tight – the stretching must be from the hindleg over a swinging loose back, and then stretch really down.
 You see how long his neck is and he is still saying, softy, yes, I know the way is free.
 My father always said, think of stretching the nose to the sand.
 Think that as a rider you can always give more and more, the horse will tell you how much he really needs to open up, from the tail, right through the vertebrae, through the neck, really stretched and round like a ball.
-If they just roll back and you have no contact, that is something I really don’t like, because they are still tight and hold their back and they seem to make their head round, but the back is tight.”
+If they just roll back and you have no contact, that is something I really don’t like, because they are still tight and hold their back and they seem to make their neck round, but the back is tight.”

 Ingrid takes over after Dresden is warmed up.